trela-official/rabbitmq-pika-flask/README.md

 RabbitMQs pika library adapter for Flask.
 It's developed with the goal to make it easier to integrate the recommended RabbitMQ library with Flask.

-For now only the topics exchange is available.
+For now our attention is focused at the topics exchange type.

 ## Installing